raphaelreme/pylapy/README.md

 $ # By default it does not install any backend solver
 $ # You can either install by hand your favorite solver (scipy, lap, lapjv, lapsolver)
 $ pip install pylapy[scipy]  # or pylapy[lap] etc
-$ # Note that some backend requires numpy to be installed correctly
+$ # Note that some backend requires numpy to be installed correctly [for instance, the old lap distribution]
 $ # You may need to install numpy before
 $ pip install numpy
 ```

+As of today, lapjv do not support macos, lapsolver do not support python > 3.10.
+We now use [lapx](https://github.com/rathaROG/lapx) which distributes correctly the lap package.

 ## Getting started